ginestra/sport-viz-experiment/VERCEL_DEPLOYMENT.md

 #### For Serverless Functions (No VITE_ prefix)

-These variables are only available server-side:
+These variables are only available server-side and are **NEVER** exposed to the client:

 ```
 SUPABASE_SERVICE_ROLE_KEY=your-service-role-key-here